RikEnde/rikende.github.io/docs/_posts/2024-12-01-bbc-master.md

 plus an English version of Elite I later ordered from the UK through the mail, it wasn't really feasible to buy games or other software for it.

-The electron was a very basic little machine, with a 1MHz 8 bit 6502A CPU, with the same instruction set as the Commodore's 6510.
-The built-in BBC basic was quite advanced for its time, especially considering the fact that it was all implemented in 32 kilobytes of ROM along with the operating system.
+The electron was a stripped down version of the BBC Micro, a computer that Acorn released in cooperation with the British Broadcasting Corporation for the educational market in the UK.
+It was a very basic little machine, with a 1MHz 8 bit 6502A CPU, with the same instruction set as the Commodore's 6510, and 32 kilobytes of RAM.
+The built-in BBC basic was quite advanced for its time, especially considering the fact that it was all implemented in just 16kb of ROM along with the operating system.
 It supported procedures and functions, assignable expressions, pointer arithmetic and even an inline assembler.

 I'm trying to recall this from my early teenage memory, so there might be some mistakes in these examples.

 ### Variables